chenxiaolong/avbroot/README.md

 To self-host a custom OTA server, see [Custota](https://github.com/chenxiaolong/Custota).

+## Repair mode

+Some devices now ship with a Repair Mode feature that boots the system with a fresh `userdata` image so that repair technicians are able to run on-device diagnostics without needing the user's credentials to unlock the device.

+When the device is rooted, it is unsafe to use Repair Mode.
+Unless you are using release builds of Magisk/KernelSU signed with your own keys, it's trivial for someone to just install the Magisk/KernelSU app while in repair mode to gain root access with no authentication.

+To safely use Repair Mode:

+1. Unroot the device by repatching the OTA with the `--rootless` option (instead of `--magisk` or `--prepatched`) and flashing it.

+2. Turn on Repair Mode.

+3. After receiving the repaired device, exit Repair Mode.

+4. Flash the (rooted) patched OTA as normal.

+Because the unrooting and rooting are done by flashing OTAs, the device's data will not be wiped.

 ## avbroot modules

 avbroot's Magisk/KernelSU modules can be downloaded from the [releases page](https://github.com/chenxiaolong/avbroot/releases).